 - RUNNING TIME: 2 hours 30 minutes

 The performance will begin promptly at the advertised curtain time.
-Latecomers will be held outside of the theater until the company approved entrance time.
+Latecomers will be held outside of the theater until the tour approved entrance time.

 Q. How is the new production of THE PHANTOM OF THE OPERA “new”?

 A. Following the 25th Anniversary of THE PHANTOM OF THE OPERA, producer Cameron Mackintosh chose to honor PHANTOM’s worldwide success and its many fans with a new production.
 He chose a new creative team, including director Laurence Connor (co-director of the New 25th Anniversary Production of Les Misérables) and allowed them the freedom to tell this beloved story utilizing advances in theatrical wizardry.
 The production retains the beloved music, script, lyrics, and the Tony Award-winning costume design by Maria Björnson.
 Critics have hailed this new PHANTOM as “bigger and better than ever before.”

 Q. Is this new production of THE PHANTOM OF THE OPERA still the PHANTOM I know and love?

 A. Absolutely!
 The show, from original producer Cameron Mackintosh, retains the beloved story and score by Andrew Lloyd Webber.
 The sets, lighting, and sound have been redesigned for this new production, while retaining the original Tony Award-winning costumes.
 This PHANTOM is as grand and enormous a spectacle as the original and brings a fresh, new design to the stage.
 This production travels in 20 trucks with a cast and orchestra of 52, making this PHANTOM one of the largest touring productions of a Broadway musical.

 Q. Is there a chandelier?
 What will it do?
 Will it fall?